greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-understanding-segment-recovery.html.md

 Whenever possible, you should perform an incremental recovery rather than a full recovery, as incremental recovery is substantially faster.

-For a more detailed explanation of the differences between incremental and full recovery, see the article ["VMware Tanzu Greenplum 6's gprecoverseg explained"](https://community.pivotal.io/s/article/5004y00001YA9fI1617805667833?language=en_US) in the VMware Tanzu Support Hub.
+For a more detailed explanation of the differences between incremental and full recovery, see the article ["VMware Greenplum 6's gprecoverseg explained"](https://community.pivotal.io/s/article/5004y00001YA9fI1617805667833?language=en_US) in the VMware Tanzu Support Hub.